The Life of a Mutt

 “What?!
 What do you mean that you’re not going?!
 You have to go!”

 “People maybe.
 Wolves never.”
-I say with a sarcastic chuckle.
+I said with a sarcastic chuckle.

 Alessa found my comment much less amusing, as she stood there, staring at me, with her hands on her hips.